raymonelina/demo-transformer/README.md

 - Weight tying option for parameter efficiency
 - Relative positional encoding for better handling of variable-length sequences
 - Gradient checkpointing for memory-efficient training of large models
+- Debug mode for printing tensor shapes and values during execution

 ## Installation